Bestbynature/leaderboard-project/README.md

 # 📖 [LeaderBoard Project] <a name="about-project"></a>

 **[LeaderBoard Project](https://bestbynature.github.io/leaderboard-project/)** is a JavaScript project that builds the Leaderboard list app, using webpack and ES6 features (notably modules).
 It employs the Leaderboard API using JavaScript async and await, with some nice styling.
+The application contains two buttons - `Refresh` and `Submit`.
+Clicking the Submit button after filling the name and score input will perform a POST method on the API and bring back a confirmatory message in the DOM (which disappears after 5 seconds).
+In contrast, clicking the `Refresh` button pulls the currently available data, with respect to the already programmed GameID, from the API and displays the full List in the DOM.

 ## 🛠 Built With <a name="built-with"></a>